November 11th, 2026

 Origami as a Symbol of Unity

-In many cultures across the world, origami creations are exchanged as gifts, symbolizing unity, friendship, and heartfelt appreciation.
-This tradition takes on particular significance during Origami Day, as enthusiasts come together to share their skills, learn from one another, and celebrate their shared passion for this captivating art form.
+Across various cultures, origami creations are exchanged as tokens of unity, friendship, and gratitude.
+This practice holds particular significance during Origami Day, as enthusiasts gather to share their skills, learn from one another, and celebrate their collective passion for this captivating art form.
+The day fosters connections and camaraderie, underscoring the universal appeal of origami as a bridge between diverse communities.

 A Global Celebration